Chinese Short Stories: 9 Best Websites for Improving Your Mandarin Reading Skills

 1. Wattpad

-Wattpad is a popular destination for online English readers, but did you know there are also Chinese authors on Wattpad?
+Wattpad is a popular website for reading online stories in general (mostly in English), but did you know there are also Chinese authors on Wattpad?

 Although Wattpad stories have chapters (called “parts”), they’re generally much shorter than full-on novel chapters, and cater to mobile reading.